-Purdue Systems Collaboratory initiated the Graduate Certificate in Systems in Fall 2018, a program designed for Purdue graduate students (on-campus and distance) across all majors as well as continuing education professionals.
+Purdue Systems Collaboratory created the Graduate Certificate in Systems in Fall 2018.
+This interdisciplinary program is designed for Purdue graduate students (both on-campus and online) from all majors as well as continuing education professionals.

 Plan of Study

 The Certificate in Systems program is administered through the Office of the Provost and is governed by the PSC Educational Committee representing different Purdue colleges.
-The study plan for the certificate includes three graduate SYS courses (9 credit hours) that introduce fundamental of systems thinking and enable students to gain a systems perspective, teaching tools and methodologies that can be applied in a variety of complex problems, and discuss emerging grand challenges at all levels.
+The plan of study for the certificate includes three graduate SYS courses (9 credit hours) that introduce fundamentals of systems thinking by teaching systems methodologies that can be applied to a variety of complex problems — both at the micro and macro level.

-The three SYS courses in the program had been previously offered cross-listed in the different variations between Fall and Spring.
-If a student has completed any of these courses, the course can be counted towards fulfillment of the certificate requirements.
+The three SYS courses in the program have been previously cross-listed in the course offerings from various graduate majors.
+If a student from any major has completed any of these SYS courses during their graduate studies, the course can be counted towards fulfillment of the certificate requirements.

 |SYS 53000 - Practical Systems Thinking - Engineers, social scientists, and managers frequently bring people and technology together to address complex problematic situations in an equitable way that benefits people and the environment.
 Multiple systems concepts and methods have been developed to address these situations, and typical courses in systems focus on a relatively small portion of the rich assortment of available approaches to addressing systems problems.
 This course introduces students to multiple systems concepts and methods via readings and class discussion.
 The students then apply these concepts and methods on team-based projects.
 The course will emphasize critical thinking about how the concepts and methods are applicable to the problematic situations of the projects and how well the project teams were able to perform the required activities.|